-- (1) the period during which the property is used either: - i. for a purpose for which WIOA Title (financial assistance is extended; or - ii. for another purpose, involving the provision of similar services or benefits; or - (2) the period during which either: - i. the recipient retains ownership or possession of the property; or - ii. the transferee retains ownership or possession of the property without compensating grant making agency for the fair market value of that ownership or possession.
+- (1) the period during which the property is used either: - i. for a purpose for which WIOA Title I financial assistance is extended; or - ii. for another purpose, involving the provision of similar services or benefits; or i. the recipient retains ownership or possession of the property; or